Sport in Milton Keynes: Basketball

 Milton Keynes originally hosted basketball during the early years of the National League, they took over the successful Embassy All-Stars franchise during the 1976–77 National Basketball League season.
-The team finished National runners-up in both league and cup competitions before disbanding after the 1978-79 season.
+The team finished National runners-up in both league and cup competitions before disbanding after the 1978–79 season.

-Milton Keynes hosted basketball again between 1998–2012 before the MK Lions were forced to re-locate after the closure of Prestige Homes Arena and no suitable alternative for hosting professional games in the city was found.
+Milton Keynes hosted basketball again between 1998 and 2012 before the MK Lions were forced to re-locate after the closure of Prestige Homes Arena and no suitable alternative for hosting professional games in the city was found.
 In addition to the Lions British Basketball League team, the franchise established a ladies team, youth teams at all age groups and the Milton Keynes College Lions basketball academy.
-Amateur teams in the city include the Wildcats and Shenley Scorpions Basketball Club.

 In 2022, Milton Keynes Breakers joined the National Basketball League.

 Bowls

 There are a number of lawn bowls clubs in the Borough.
 These include Bletchley BC, Newport Pagnell Lawn Bowls, Olney BC, Bradwell BC, Stony Stratford BC and Wolverton Park BC.

 Established in 1889, Wolverton Park Bowls Club is the oldest Bowls Club in Buckinghamshire.